Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 7950 3GB should in theory be much superior to the Radeon HD 7870 in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 7950 3GB should in theory be quite a bit superior to the Radeon HD 7870 overall. (explain)

-Texel RateThe Radeon HD 7950 3GB should be a small bit (approximately 12%) better at texture filtering than the Radeon HD 7870. (explain)
+Texel RateThe Radeon HD 7950 3GB will be just a bit (approximately 12%) faster with regards to AF than the Radeon HD 7870. (explain)

-Pixel RateThe Radeon HD 7870 should be quite a bit (about 25%) more effective at anti-aliasing than the Radeon HD 7950 3GB, and also should be capable of handling higher screen resolutions better. (explain)
+Pixel RateThe Radeon HD 7870 is much (approximately 25%) more effective at full screen anti-aliasing than the Radeon HD 7950 3GB, and capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison